apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Don’t call it Trump-proofing**
+**Drone War Over Ukraine Is A High Speed Technology Arms Race**

-You can read more about it [here](https://www.politico.com/news/2024/10/15/trump-california-environment-supreme-court-00183585).
+You can read more about it [here](https://www.forbes.com/sites/davidhambling/2024/10/15/jammers-and-cameras-new-twists-in-drone-interceptor-war-over-ukraine/).

 ## Requirements
 - Python 3.8